 Use products containing psyllium, such as Metamucil, to add bulk to the stools.

 Try to drink 2 to 3 liters of fluid a day (unless you have a medical condition that requires you to restrict your fluid intake).

 You can use digital stimulation to trigger a bowel movement:

-Strengthening the tone of the rectal muscles may help achieve some degree of bowel control in people who have an incompetent rectal sphincter.
-Kegel exercises strengthen pelvic and rectal muscle tone.
+Exercises to strengthen the rectal muscles may help with bowel control in people who have an incompetent rectal sphincter.
+Kegel exercises that strengthen pelvic and rectal muscle tone can be used for this.
 These exercises were first developed to control incontinence in women after childbirth.

 Fecal incontinence exercises

 Camilleri M. Disorders of gastrointestinal motility.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 138.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 138.

 Cook IJ, Brookes SJ, Dinning PG.
 Colonic motor and sensory function and dysfunction.
 In: Feldman M, Friedman LS, Sleisenger MH, eds.
 Sleisenger& Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2010:chap 98.